awsdocs/amazon-rekognition-developer-guide/doc_source/limits.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/rekognition/latest/dg/limits.html)

-## Rekognition Video Stored Video<a name="limits-vstored-video"></a>
+## Amazon Rekognition Video Stored Video<a name="limits-vstored-video"></a>
-+ Rekognition Video can analyze stored videos up to 8GB in size\.
++ Amazon Rekognition Video can analyze stored videos up to 8GB in size\.
-+ Rekognition Video supports a maximum of 20 concurrent jobs per account\.
++ Amazon Rekognition Video supports a maximum of 20 concurrent jobs per account\.
 + The default TPS limits, per account, for video storage operations are:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/rekognition/latest/dg/limits.html)

-## Rekognition Video Streaming Video<a name="limits-streaming-video"></a>
+## Amazon Rekognition Video Streaming Video<a name="limits-streaming-video"></a>
-+ A Kinesis Video input stream can be associated with at most 1 Rekognition Video stream processor\.
++ A Kinesis Video input stream can be associated with at most 1 Amazon Rekognition Video stream processor\.
-+ A Kinesis Data output stream can be associated with at most 1 Rekognition Video stream processor\.
++ A Kinesis Data output stream can be associated with at most 1 Amazon Rekognition Video stream processor\.
-+ The Kinesis Video input stream and Kinesis Data output stream associated with a Rekognition Video stream processor cannot be shared by multiple processors\.
++ The Kinesis Video input stream and Kinesis Data output stream associated with a Amazon Rekognition Video stream processor cannot be shared by multiple processors\.
-+ For a given AWS account, the default number of Rekognition Video stream processors that can simultaneously exist in a single region is 10\.
++ For a given AWS account, the default number of Amazon Rekognition Video stream processors that can simultaneously exist in a single region is 10\.
 + The default TPS limits, per account, for all streaming video operations are:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/rekognition/latest/dg/limits.html)